-But, you have never allowed yourself to consider that your unwillingness to receive or show an appropriate amount of affection by the time you arrive at your 4th or 5th date is causing you to no only hear from these dates after the fact.
+But, you have never allowed yourself to consider that your unwillingness to receive or show an appropriate amount of affection by the time you arrive at your 4th or 5th date is causing you to no longer hear from these dates after the fact.

 These two areas, a premature display of superfluous affection or an unwillingness to receive and show a sufficient amount of affection by the 4th or 5th date are often the reasons why dates don’t go any further.

 Finding the middle ground between these two extremes is where you find the most success.

 Finding that middle ground gets you past the 4th and 5th date and on to heights that you have never experienced.